JoAnne M. Foody, MD, FACC, FAHA

 Daniel Forman is Director of the BWH Cardiac Rehabilitation and its new program at the BW/MG Health Care Center at Foxborough.
 He has broad expertise in exercise therapy and lifestyle modification for those with cardiovascular disease; with a long track record of related research in exercise for coronary artery disease, heart failure, cognition, optimal aging, and healthcare disparities.
 Dr. Forman also directs the BWH Exercise Testing Laboratory, with extensive expertise in stress testing, and particular interest in measuring functional capacity as means to diagnose and gauge risk from cardiovascular disease and aging.

 Dr. Forman is an Assistant Professor of Medicine at Harvard Medical School.
 He is Chair of the American College of Cardiology’s Council of Cardiovascular Care and a member of the American Heart Association’s Committee on Cardiac Rehabilitation & Secondary Prevention.

 Caitlin Johnson received a Bachelor of Science in Health Policy and Management with a related concentration in Business Studies from Providence College in 2008, and is currently obtaining her Masters in Public Health with a concentration in Epidemiology at the Boston University School of Public Health.
-As the Communications Specialist of the Cardiovascular Wellness Service, she is responsible for oversight of the communications and research aspects of the Service's community outreach, employee wellness, and prevention research programs.
+As the Communications Specialist of the Pollin Cardiovascular Wellness Center, she is responsible for oversight of the communications and research aspects of the Center's community outreach, employee wellness, and prevention research programs.